7 steps to patent protection

 Step 7 – Patents are granted

-You’ve overcome all patentability objections, no one has opposed your patent applications and now you’ve got granted patents around the world protecting your invention.
+Congratulations!
+You’ve addressed all patentability objections, no one has opposed your patent applications and now you have granted patents around the world protecting your invention.